Pazitos10/magnet-finder/README.md

 1. Clone this repo (or Download it as ZIP): `git clone https://github.com/Pazitos10/tpbmf.git`
 2. Install the dependencies:  `pip install -r requirements.txt`
-3. Search for torrents: `python tpbmf -t "something"`
+3. Search for torrents: `python tpbmf -t "an awesome torrent name"`
 4. Copy the magnet link to your clipboard and paste it on your torrent client open URL menu to start downloading.

 ##### More: